Jayquavionous/anti-apple-web-popup-replacer/README.md

 the message is basically telling user that its fine use whatever they like and don't be judgemental about what devices other are using.

+main limitation of this script is that it only checks for the exact js file that is linked on eepyfemboi's github page, so if the website implemented the script in a different way than what was instructed in the original script, this script will not work.

 i know im two months late to this whole thing but idk i got bored and randomly remembered about this extension so i got this idea.

+also btw this is just all jokes and games, dont take ts seriously 💀🙏

 :3